Side Effects of Yoga Exercises: Yoga Precautions

 Restrictions in Yoga

-Negative Effects of Yoga Exercises
+Adverse Effects of Yoga Exercises

-When Yoga should not be Done?
+When Yoga Should Not Be Done?

 Contra-indication in Yoga Practices